 As I caress my stone and I wonder about its distant relatives that date back to more than 6500 years, to the ancient times of Mesopotamia, Egypt, China, Greece, and Rome.
 The family of the Lapis Lazuli is absolutely eye-catching.
 It takes my breath away, as if it walked into a room to announce: “I am here”.

 Not surprisingly this extraordinary blue rock has been prized through the ages for its fierce color.
 Going back as far to the 7th millennium BC, the stone was mined in the regions of northeast Afghanistan.
 The name is derived from the Persian word, lazhward, meaning “blue.”

 Naturally, the love of Lapis expanded beyond Afghanistan and was exported as far as South Asia and Europe at the end of the middle ages.

-One incredible idea was to ground Lapis into a fine powder, transforming it into the intense blue ultramarine, the most expensive of all blue pigments, second only to gold.
+One incredible idea was to grind Lapis into a fine powder, the act transfored it into the intense blue color we know as ultramarine, the most expensive of all blue pigments — second only to gold.

-Ultramarine was highly sought as a pigment by renowned artists, who used the intensity of this magnificent blue to paint their model’s robes and clothing.
+Ultramarine was highly sought as a pigment by renowned artists, who used the intensity of this magnificent blue paint to heighten the beauti of their model’s robes and gowns.

 Trust a Queen…

 The beautiful Cleopatra even ground the Lapis for use as her royal eye shadow.
 On her upper eyelids, the gold flecks of pyrite found in the Lapis stone added to her allure.
 Both she and the ancient Egyptians used the intense blue of the lapis stone to help protect them from the burning haze of the bright desert sun.